moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 Setting planning solvers
 ------------------------

-Stages that does motion planning need solver information.
+Stages that do motion planning need solver information.

 Solvers available in MTC